What is domestic abuse?

 Psychological and emotional abuse

 This is also known as coercive control.
 This type of abuse can be difficult to spot but it could include making you question your worth, controlling contact with friends and family or making you feel like you couldn’t cope on your own.
-You can find out more about coercive control here.
+Find out more about controlling or coercive behaviours.

 Sexual abuse